azzzhad/Group-Project-INFO-3305-/README.md

 - 1.1 Introduction<br>

-	Hospital Queue Reservation website is an application that replaces the queuing mechanism manually into an internet-based queue. where people no longer need to queue up from the morning, instead just choose the date and location of the hospital followed by filling in the data accordingly and validly.
+	Hospital Queue Reservation website is an application that replaces the queuing mechanism manually into an internet-based queue where people no longer need to queue up from the morning, instead just choose the date and location of the hospital followed by filling in the data accordingly and validly.

 - 1.2 Problem Description
     - 1.2.1 Background of the problem <br>